Nothing endures but change.

 History tells us that what used to be called software engineering actually had little to do with engineering, because so-called “software engineering projects” were riddled with waste, rework, and failure.
 In other words, it didn’t work.
 According Vanderburg, Agile is the only real form of software engineering.
 It is fundamentally different from structural engineering, in part because it allows for instantaneous, essentially-free testing—something that is impossible when building planes or bridges.
 Also, whereas other types of engineering typically involve modeling something over a long period of weeks or months, and then getting feedback, also over weeks or months, Agile developers receive feedback over different time scales.
-For individual blocks of code, they can get important feedback in minutes or hours by simply sharing it with another developer or with the customer.
+For individual blocks of code, developers can get important feedback in minutes or hours by simply sharing it with another developer or with the customer.
 For larger parts of the project, such as acceptance testing or a release of new features, getting feedback is more expensive and takes place over weeks or months.

-The main reason feedback and testing in Agile differs so much from other types of engineering is that the source code is itself the model.
+The main reason feedback and testing in Agile software development differs so much from other types of engineering is that the source code is itself the model.
 By writing code, Agile developers create both the testable model and the final product at the same time.
 In Vanderburg’s words: “Agile processes are economical, cost-tuned feedback engines.”

 - Be prepared to use both geometric and living order techniques: Projects are often conceived and planned in geometric order, with the naïve assumption of events unfolding predictably.
 Then reality hits, and they are executed amidst the uncertainties of living order.
 However, eventually, as projects unfold, and you begin to learn what to expect, they can become more geometric.
 Be prepared to move back and forth among geometric and living order techniques, adapting to the situation as necessary.